Lethal Weapon 4: Production

-In early 1993, a year after the release and big success of Lethal Weapon 3, Warner Bros. and producer Joel Silver tried buying new spec script by Jonathan Hensleigh titled Simon Says, which was about police detective and shop owner who are forced by mad bomber to search and stop the bombs he planted all over the city, as part of his revenge plan against the detective.
-Silver and Warner Bros. wanted to get the script and re-write it into Lethal Weapon 4.
+In early 1993, after the release of Lethal Weapon 3, Warner Bros. and producer Joel Silver tried buying a new spec script titled Simon Says in hopes of rewriting it into a script for Lethal Weapon 4.
+Written by Jonathan Hensleigh, the story was about a police detective and a shop owner forced to find and stop bombs planted all over a city as part of a mad bomber's revenge plot against the detective.

-However 20th Century Fox bought the script instead and originally they planned for it to be Brandon Lee's next film after The Crow or have it be re-written into sequel to his previous action film, Rapid Fire.
-But after Lee's death during filming of The Crow, Fox instead took Simon Says script and used it for third Die Hard film they had trouble developing at the time, and after many re-writes done by several writers, it was finally made into Die Hard With a Vengeance (1995).
+However, 20th Century Fox purchased the script first, planning a project for Brandon Lee's next film after The Crow.
+It was considered for a standalone film or to be re-written into a sequel to his 1992 action film, Rapid Fire, when Lee was killed during filming on The Crow.
+Fox would then use the script as the basis for a third Die Hard film they were having trouble developing.
+After many rewrites by several writers, it was finally made into Die Hard With a Vengeance (1995).